ishibaki/symmetry_paper/manuscript/4_results.md

 We previously showed that the chirality index strongly correlated with the ratio of the normal hindgut laterality in the *Drosophila* embryos with various genotype [@Ishibashi2019].
 To investigate a causal association between the cell chirality and the direction of the hindgut rotation, we here analyzed the mathematical characteristics of the correlation between the chirality index and the rotational direction of the hindgut.
-We scored the rotational direction of the hindgut as a "laterality score", in which the hindgut of normal LR asymmetry, non-laterality (bilateral symmetry), and inverse LR asymmetry were scored 1, 0.5, and 0, respectively ([@fig:fig2]A).
+We scored the rotational direction of the hindgut as a "laterality score", in which the hindgut of normal LR asymmetry, non-laterality (bilateral symmetry), and inverse LR asymmetry was scored 1, 0.5, and 0, respectively ([@fig:fig2]A).
 The mean of the laterality score was calculated in embryos with each genotype ([@fig:fig2]B, left).
 Besides the genetic conditions analyzed in the previous study, we examined ten different genetic conditions in total to study the correlation between the chirality index and the mean of the laterality score ([@fig:fig2]B) [@Ishibashi2019].
 As the newly added conditions, double mutant embryos of *da^10^* and *emc^AP6^* (*da^10^; emc^AP6^*) were analyzed ([@fig:fig2]B).